Financial Support

 Funding opportunities through other units at UNM

 Many Linguistics graduate students work in other departments or service units at UNM.
 Two units that have been particularly good sources of employment for our students are the Center for Academic Program Support (CAPS) and the Center for English Language and American Culture (CELAC).
+The Office for Academic Personnel maintains a list of open assistantship positions across campus.
 Interested students with appropriate qualifications should contact these units directly.
 The links below relate to a variety of funding sources with different purposes.
 Please note that these links will take you to websites outside the Linguistics department.

 Graduate Student and Professional Association